-The seven-day moving average of COVID-19 notifications per 100,000 population increased in most regions, remained stable in the Perth metropolitan area, and decreased in the Wheatbelt region (Figure 13).
+The seven-day moving average of COVID-19 notifications per 100,000 population decreased in all regions except the Perth metropolitan area, which remained stable, and the Great Southern, Kimberley and Wheatbelt regions, which increased (Figure 13).

 Figure 13.
 Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD